USSoccerFederation/glass_onion/README.md

 When building an object identifier sync pipeline, there are a bunch of other tasks that you may need to do that Glass Onion does not provide support for: deduplication, false positive detection, etc. A example workflow can be found in the **[integration guide](docs/integration.md)**.

+**Please note**: this package simply combines common synchronization techniques to get the closest match for two objects from different data providers.
+The _accuracy_ of these matches is not necessarily guaranteed.
+Please review matches for accuracy (either as part of your pipeline or manually).

 ## Installation

 The source code is hosted on GitHub at: [https://github.com/USSoccerFederation/glass_onion](https://github.com/USSoccerFederation/glass_onion).